Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">6/26/2024</td>
+<td align="center">6/27/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GD9UVMD5X/blessings-for-this-selfish-bride">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G50UZ0W1X/our-first-second-year">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Darkness's wedding to Aldarp is imminent.
-Despite Aqua's and Megumin's pleas, Kazuma has no intention<br>of intervening.
-Vanir then visits the mansion and reveals a shocking secret to Kazuma.</p>
+<p align="center">Hotaru and Hananoi-kun kick off their second year of high school together, and things are<br>off to an interesting start as Hotaru comes to notice how both they and their<br>relationship are changing—not to mention how hard those changes can be.</p>
 </td>
 </tr>
 </table>